How to Spend 24 Hours in Bruges

 Gingerbread Tea Room

 Belgium is home to some of the finest beer in the world.
-What better way to relax than to grab a beer from a local brewery, sit by the water and enjoy a picturesque view in every direction?
-Even if you’re not much of a beer drinker, give it go.
-YOLO!
-Besides, you might just be pleasantly surprised.
+What better way to relax than to grab a bier from a local brewery, sit by the water, and enjoy a picturesque view in every direction?
+Even if you aren’t typically a beer drinker, you shouldn’t skip trying out a Belgian brew.
+Chances are, you’ll pleasantly surprised.
 Head over the Bourgogne des Flandres or De Halve Maan and enjoy a few of life’s finest moments.
-If you’re up to it, you can even tour the brewery.
+Some of the brewery offer tours if you want an inside look at Belgian beer production.

-If you love beer then you will LOVE the beer museum!
-There’s a lot to learn about the ol’ glass sandwich… maybe enough to make you the local beer expert (when you get home, of course).
-Even better, as part of the €15 ticket, your studious efforts will be rewarded with 3 perfectly poured brews of your choice at the end of the tour.
+At the end of the museum, you’ll have a chance to try out various drafts at the museum bar.
+As part of the €15 ticket, your studious efforts will be rewarded with 3 perfectly poured brews of your choice at the end of the tour.
 There’s a €9 ticket if you prefer to forego the beverages as well as discounted tickets for families and groups.

 The Markt is the main square in the heart of Bruges.
 It is here that you’ll find the Provinciaal Palace as well as the Belfry which can be seen from all across the town.
 If you’ve got the energy, you can even climb the 366 steps to the top and enjoy incredible views of Bruges and the surroundings!